 For kids who are in foster care, they might see that they are not alone.
 They’ll see that other kids have gone through foster care, too.

-For children who are not in foster care themselves, they can develop an understanding about what foster care is.
+For children who are not in foster care themselves, they can develop an understanding of what foster care is.
 These stories can be a learning tool to prompt discussion and develop empathy.

 These books show positive foster care situations but mention previous not-so-great situations.